adamhinton/mileagebuddy/.github/copilot-instructions.md

 - With user input it'll calculate the cost of their car per year, per mile, and they can also calculate costs of individual trips and extra miles
 - Plan to make user accounts and store data about trips and vehicles etc.
 - Will have dark mode
+- When giving me code to copy, ALWAYS include my original comments and other things.
+This is so I can paste it right in to the file.

 ## Styling